luizeof/flucast_app/README.md

 ## Getting Started

 Have you always wanted an exclusive app for your Podcast?
 Now you can customize and make available to your audience a player for Android and iOS developed with Flutter.
-Open Source

 Simply configure your Podcast feed, tweak the app icon, build and make it available in stores.